-- They are more likely to develop health problems, which can even affect their future health and life expectancy.
+- They are more likely to develop health problems, which can even affect their health in their adult life and their life expectancy.

 - Growing up in poverty affects children’s cognitive development and academic progress.

-When we think about children growing up in a family on benefits, we initially think how they must suffer from deprivation of material possessions.
-Unlike their classmates, they will not have the latest trends in trainers or a laptop at home.
-However, being raised in a family which has financial problems, relying on UK payday loans, has other consequences, some of which can last for the whole of the child’s life.
+When we think about children growing up in a family dependant on social welfare, we initially think of how they must suffer from material deprivation.
+Unlike their classmates, they will not have the latest trainers or a laptop to use at home.
+However, being raised in a family which has financial problems, relying on payday loans, has other consequences too, some of which can last throughout the child’s life.

 Children who grow up in a family close to or on the poverty line have a higher risk of premature birth and illness.
-Both factors can have an effect on their future health and eventual life expectancy.
-Poverty can also play a role in their academic achievements.
-There are few chances of taking part in school trips.
-Would the family have sufficient money to heat a bedroom for them to study in or would they have to try and concentrate in the communal living areas?
+Both factors can affect their future health and eventual life expectancy.
+Poverty can also play a role in their academic achievements and the likelihood that they will go to university.
+They have fewer chances to take part in school trips or to join in with their classmates in activities outside of school.
+Often families who live in poverty don’t have sufficient money to heat a bedroom for them to study in.
+Children have no choice but to try and study in communal living areas.

-Research has shown that by the age of 3, children from deprived backgrounds lag nine months behind other children regarding cognitive development.
-According to the Department of Education, by the time they finish primary school, recipients of free school dinners are on average 3 terms behind their peers.
+Research has shown that by the age of 3, children from deprived backgrounds lag nine months behind in their cognitive development.
+According to the Department for Education, at the end of primary school, recipients of free school dinners are on average 3 terms behind their peers.

 FAQs about the Effects of Social Welfare on Individuals and Society

 Do people on benefits often suffer from mental illness?

 According to the mental health charity ‘Mind’, 1 in 4 people in the UK experiences a mental health problem every year.
 Worries about money and public image make it more difficult for people on benefits to cope.

 Are people on benefits more likely to commit suicide?